denizyuret/Knet.jl/docs/loss.md

 * SoftLoss: assumes the network outputs are normalized probabilities, computing the loss and the gradients without performing softmax.
-  Should only be used after the Soft final layer.
+  Should only be used after the Soft final layer, which applies softmax to the network output.
 If q is the (normalized) network output and p is the desired probability vector:

         J(q) = -Σ pi log qi
              = -Σ pi log (qi/Σqj)    ;; should make normalization explicit